• Content Type

 About the Summit

-The Global Summit will be held on 17 and 18 March 2025 as a hybrid event in London and online.
-In-person attendance will be invitation-based, and sessions will be livestreamed and accessible to everyone.
+The Global Summit will be held on 17 and 18 March 2025 in London, with sessions being livestreamed online.
+In-person attendance will be invitation-based, while the livestreamed will be accessible to everyone.

 What themes will it cover?